 Except as noted below, all public and charter school students enrolled in Grades 3-8 must take all State tests administered for their grade level.
 This includes students who have been retained in these grades.
-The birth dates of ungraded students with disabilities should be used to determine who must be tested and which grade-level test they will take (see Appendix I, Information on Ungraded Students).
-When determining which students will participate in these tests, be sure to consider students who attend programs operated by the Boards of Cooperative Educational Services (BOCES), as well as any other program located outside the district.
+The birth dates of ungraded students with disabilities should be used to determine who must be tested and which grade-level test they will take (see Appendix I: Information on Ungraded Students).
+When determining which students will participate in these tests, be sure to consider students who attend programs operated by the Boards of Cooperative Educational Services (BOCES), as well as any other programs located outside the district.

 All students are expected to participate in State tests as part of the core academic program.
+Students can only be tested once during each test administration period.
 Absences from all or part of the required academic program should be managed in accordance with the attendance policies of the district.
 For accountability and other statewide reporting purposes, students who do not participate in an assessment are reported to the State as "not tested."
 Schools do not have any obligation to provide an alternative location or activities for individual students while the tests are being administered.